Welcome to the Course Creators Academy own_icon

 I hope that this helped you see that you don’t have to show up on camera in a systematic way while recording your online courses, but also that that’s actually a good thing.

-Not showing up on camera all the time makes your video lessons much easier to prepare, record and edit, making you sound more natural, and you will enjoy the whole recording process a lot more.
+Not showing up on camera all the time makes your video lessons much easier to prepare, record, and edit, making your sound more natural, and you will enjoy the whole recording process a lot more.

 You will also spare a lot of time preparing, recording, and editing your lessons, which you can use to further develop your online course business.